-The 38th annual Thoroughbred Classic 5K is scheduled to return to a live event on Nov 25, 2021.
+The 39th annual Thoroughbred Classic 5K will once again have live and virtual events on Nov 24, 2022.
 We look forward to gathering for our Thanksgiving Day tradition but we understand that there is lingering uncertainty about the on-going COVID-19 pandemic.
 As we prepare, know that we are working to ensure the safety of our participants and community.
 The race will comply with all public health mandates and CDC guidelines.

 The following FAQ will be updated as additional information becomes available.